paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-423-passenger-air-service-improvements.md

 **(c) Accessibility Assistance.—** Each large hub airport, medium hub airport, and small hub airport with scheduled passenger service shall ensure that passengers with a disability (as such term is defined in section 382.3 of title 14, Code of Federal Regulations) who identify themselves as having such a disability are notified of the availability of accessibility assistance and shall assist such passengers in connecting to the appropriate entities to obtain the same information required in this section that is provided to other passengers.

 ### Statutory Notes

-#### Delayed Effective Date of Section
-Section effective 1 year after May 16, 2024, see Effective Date note below.

 #### Effective Date
 Pub.
 L. 118–63, title V, § 504(d), May 16, 2024, 138 Stat.
 1191, provided that: “The amendments made by this section [enacting this section and amending [section 46301 of this title](./chapter-463-penalties.md#section-46301)] shall take effect on the date that is 1 year after the date of enactment of this Act [May 16, 2024].”